inspr/core-legacy/doc/dapp_overview.md

 ![with-alias](img/alias.jpg)

 The image shows that Nodes 3 and 4 boundaries are not direct references to Channels defined in dApp2, they are actually used in dApp2's Alias structure.
-In this structure, the child Node's boundaries are pointed to Channels that belong to their parend dApp's (dApp2) Boundary.
+In this structure, the child Node's boundaries are pointed to Channels that belong to their parent dApp's (dApp2) Boundary.
 In conclusion, Nodes 3 and 4 boundaries are Channels defined in dApp1 (which is located two layers above from the Nodes), so now they can exchange information with Node 5!

 Besides providing a higher level communication between structures, Aliases make Inspr dApps much more attachable.
-If a user wants to add a new dApp to an already existing structure, there is no need to change the whole structure so Channels and Boundaries are readapted - the user can simply create Aliases for the new dApp's Channels to redirect it's inputs and outputs.
+If a user wants to add a new dApp to an already existing structure, there is no need to change the whole structure so Channels and Boundaries are readapted.
+The user can simply create Aliases for the new dApp's Channels to redirect it's inputs and outputs.